jwineinger/django-exportable-admin/README.rst

 django-exportable-admin
 =======================
-This app provides a ModelAdmin which you can subclass in order to allow your changelist view to be exported to CSV.
+This app provides a ModelAdmin which you can subclass in order to allow your changelist view to be exported to a delimited format (default CSV).
 This will add an "Export CSV" button to the top-right of the changelist.
 Clicking this button will export a CSV containing the same columns and headings as your changelist view.
 By default, up to 10,000 rows will be exported, though this can be changed easily.

 Django > 1.3 is required, at which point the standard changelist_view() returns a TemplateResponse.
 This allows us to change the template used after the